nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 # Mashroom Portal

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

 This plugin adds a Portal component which allows composing pages from Single Page Applications (SPAs).

-Registered SPAs (Portal Apps) can be registered as plugin and placed on arbitrary pages via Drag'n'Drop.
+Registered SPAs (Portal Apps) can be placed on arbitrary pages via Drag'n'Drop.
+Each *instance* receives a **config object** during startup and a bunch of **client services**, which for example allow access to the message bus.
+The config is basically an arbitrary JSON object, which can be edited via Admin Toolbar.
-Or loaded dynamically via client-side JavaScript API.
+A Portal App can also bring its own config editor App, which again is just a simple SPA.

+One of the provided client services allow Portal Apps to load any *other* App (known by name) into any existing DOM node.
+This can be used to:
+ * Create **dynamic cockpits** where Apps are loaded dynamically based on some user input or search result
+ * Create **composite Apps** that consist of other Apps (which again could be used within other Apps again)

+The Portal supports **hybrid rendering** for both the Portal pages and SPAs.
+So, if an SPA supports server side rendering the initial HTML can be incorporated into the initial HTML page.
+Navigating to another page dynamically replaces the SPAs in the content area via client side rendering (needs to be supported by the Theme).

-The Portal supports i18n, theming, role based security and comes with a client-side message bus which can be connected to a server-side broker.
+The Portal also supports **i18n**, **theming**, **role based security**, a client-side message bus which can be connected to a server-side broker and a registry for **Remote Apps** on a separate server or container.

 ## Usage